TexteaInc/funix-doc/Reference.md

 We will use whatever decorator the easiest to get the job done in this document.

-## Supported I/O types and widgets
+## Supported I/O types and widget customization

 To customize the widget of a Funix-decorated function, use the Funix decorator attribute `widget`.
-The value provided to `widget` must be a `Dict[str, str]` where the first string is an argument name and the second string is a widget name.
+The value provided to `widget` must be a `Dict[str|List[str], str]` where the key is an argument name or a list of argument names and value is a widget name.

 ### Input types and their widgets